-VT 500 is a spiral machine with awesome vibration capabilities.
-Powered by a 1,000 watt and a 500 watt brushless DC motor, and a platform 26" X 30" wide, this is one of the most elegant vibration machines existing.
+VT 500 uses a spiral technology with awesome vibration capabilities.
+Powered by a 1,000 watt and a 500 watt brushless DC motor, and a platform 26" X 30" wide, this is one of the most elegant models existing.

 Nitrofit Deluxe Plus provides a wonderful 12.5G force at peak.
 With its powerful pivotal vibration motor and small platform, it provides an amazing workout.
 Pivotal technology like Hypervibe G17, but nearly $1,000 less expensive.

 More on Nitrofit models

 Vibra Trim VT 400 provides an outstanding WBV experience.
 Won the editors choice award 3 consecutive years.
 Stand really well by sales promises.
 Spiral machine with oscillating and pivotal motors inbuilt.
 In-depth video training included.

 Powervibe Zen Pro is a great linear vibration machine, that has been around since 2006.
 Quiet and effective.
 Top-of-the-line linear motor with great power.
 Solid build with long life.
 Great for weight loss and bone density.